trieut415/Merkle-Tree/README.md

-These files contain an implementation for a merkle tree using a hash function.
+These files contain an implementation for a Merkle tree using a hash function.
+This Merkle tree supports data verification, search, insert, and deletes.